Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.6

-Memory Bandwidth: Memory bandwidth is the max amount of data (in units of megabytes per second) that can be transported over the external memory interface within a second.
-It's calculated by multiplying the card's bus width by the speed of its memory.
-In the case of DDR memory, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (counted in MB per second) that can be transferred over the external memory interface within a second.
+The number is worked out by multiplying the card's bus width by the speed of its memory.
+If it uses DDR memory, the result should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
 The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+It especially helps with AA, High Dynamic Range and high resolutions.

 Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
-This figure is calculated by multiplying the total number of texture units by the core speed of the chip.
-The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+This number is worked out by multiplying the total texture units by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly record to its local memory per second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of colour ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly record to the local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate also depends on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices